How to Sell Solar Energy Back to Grid: Comprehensive Guide (2026)

 Regularly Maintain Your System

-Proper maintenance ensures your system generates maximum power:
+According to the Solar Energy Industries Association, proper maintenance ensures your system generates maximum power:

-• Clean panels periodically to remove dirt and debris
+• Clean panels periodically to remove dirt and debris (2-4 times per year)

 • Trim trees that may create shading issues